By Louis Weiher, Partner, Alair Homes Milwaukee

 A Home Worth Saving

 Some homes just have a presence.
-This one sat on a historic Milwaukee street full of character and charm, the kind of neighborhood where families walk to parks, say hello from their porches, and grow roots that last decades.
+This one sat on a historic Wauwatosa street full of character and charm, the kind of neighborhood where families walk to parks, say hello from their porches, and grow roots that last decades.

 But over the years, the home had lost some of that magic.
 Both the interior and exterior had been changed with mismatched updates.
-The layout no longer supported how a modern family lives, and the architectural details that once defined the home had faded or been covered up.

-For a busy family of four who loved the neighborhood, the goal wasn’t to start over.
+For this busy family of four who loved the neighborhood, the goal wasn’t to start over.
 They wanted a home that honored its past and worked beautifully inside and out.
 Morning routines, curb appeal, backyard access, historic accuracy.
 All of it needed to come together.

 This is where we come in.